VYMNN47/AirBnB_clone/README.md

 * What is **kwargs and how to use it
 * How to handle named arguments in a function

-## Requeriments 📋
----
-Airbnb was built and tested in Ubuntu 14.04 LTS via Vagrant in VirtualBox.
-Programming languaje python3

 ## Installation and execution 🔧
 ---
 * Clone the repository